TheRustifyer/dotfiles/README.md

 my gaming and secondary code workstation, that runs on *Windows*, and my job workstation, a corporative laptop that runs on *Windows* but I mostly use *WSL2* these days.

-By having my `.dotfiles` in this repo, I can quickly go to another workstation and start to work as I like, format my system without causing me too much trouble for losing my tools and having to reinstall them...
+By having my `dotfiles` in this repo, I can quickly go to another workstation and start to work as I like, format my system without causing me too much trouble for losing my tools and having to reinstall them...

 ## How?